 Let's see how I make Bharwan Karela/Stuffed Bitter Gourd

 Since Karela is a bitter vegetable, need to remove the bitterness and cook it properly to enjoy it fully.
 If you are having it for the first time, you may not like it.. but gradually you will develop and taste towards it and start liking it.

 Karela tastes good with lots of onions which add sweetness to it.
 Raw Mango or Dry Mango powder are added to give it a little tangy.
 I recommend that you use either of the two.
-I summers when fresh raw mangoes are available we always add it to onion masala.
-If raw mangoes are not available then we add dry mango.
+During summers when fresh raw mangoes are available we always add onion masala to it.
+If raw mangoes are not available then we add dry mango powder.

-Other must have spices coriander powder, fennel seeds and turmeric, to cook it North Indian way.
+Other must add spices coriander powder, fennel seeds and turmeric, to cook it North Indian way.
 Green chillies or red chilli powder are added to add the spicy kick!!

 If you want to add peel, then mix it with salt, keep for 10-15 minutes and then squeeze out extra water.

-Make slit length-wise along the middle of gourd.
+Make slit lengthwise along the middle of gourd.
 Take out seeds carefully.
 I discard the seeds.
 Many people add seeds with masala if seeds are soft.
 Always discard the red seeds.

 Onion Masala for Stuffed Karela